exatoa/Bench4BL/README.md

 # Bench4BL
 Bench4BL is a collection of bug reports and corresponding source code files to fix a bug specified by each bug report to support bug localization research.
-This collection contains 10,017 bug reports collected from 51 open source projects and each bug report is mapped with the source code files of the corresponding version.
-Therefore, this dataset can help evaluate bug localization techniques with a large number of subjects.
+This collection contains 10,017 bug reports collected from 51 open source projects, and each bug report is mapped with the source code files of the corresponding version.
+Therefore, this dataset can help researchers and practitioners evaluate bug localization techniques with a large number of subjects.
 This document describes how to use this dataset and how to reproduce the result of our paper below.
-Please cite the following paper if you utilize the dataset.
+Please cite the following paper if you utilize the dataset:

 ```
 @inproceedings{bench4bl,